5 Retirement Tax Hacks for Canadians in 2025

 Steer Clear of These Two Mistakes in Retirement

-Tips for Withdrawing from a Large RRSPYou’ve done a good job saving, and you have a sizeable nest egg set aside in your RRSPs for retirement.
-But how do you take this money out tax-efficiently?
+You’ve done a good job saving and have a sizeable nest egg set aside in your RRSPs for retirement, but how do you make tax-efficient RRSP withdrawals?
 This is the part that most people get wrong and why you hear so many people say they hate RRSPs.
-Here are tips for withdrawing from [...]
+Here are tips for withdrawing from a large […]

 Tax Mistakes Every Retiree Should Avoid